RubixML/ML/README.md

 ```

 ### Polynomial
-Operating in high dimensions, the polynomial to the p'th degree of the sample vector.
+This kernel projects a sample vector using polynomials of the p'th degree.

 #### Parameters:
 | # | Param | Default | Type | Description |